Originally posted February 22, 2012. Lightly edited October 12, 2020

 Don’t settle for “falling in love.”
+Stand back up.
+Get your balance.
 There is so much more to love.
 The problem with falling in love is that it says too little about love.
 It relegates love to one specific aspect of our being, namely, the emotions.
 I remember watching a special with Bethany about how those who are twitterpated are actually measurably stupider.
-The euphoric emotional high caused lower test scores and decreased one’s ability to reason and think logically.
-So while on such an emotional high I am loving you with less of my being; but don’t worry, soon it will wear off and I will come to my senses and love you more.
+Their euphoric emotional high resulted in lower test scores and decreased their ability to reason and think logically.
+While on such an emotional high, one is loving their beloved with less of their being.
+Dear newlywed, turn to your beloved and tell them not to worry.
+Soon Cupid’s toxins will wear off and you’ll come to my senses and love them more.

-But let me offer this last caution in regard to loving God, this does not put a block on how high the affections may soar.
+But let me offer this last caution in regard to loving God: this does not put a governor on how high the affections may soar.
 In loving God my heart, mind, and will need not be at odds.
 Yahweh is infinitely glorious so my mind is never disengaged; and if I truly perceive Him in my mind, my affections, no matter how intense, are never an overreaction; and when guided by truth and motivated by joy my actions can never be too radical.
-In other words loving God with all of our being does not mean that any capacity (emotional, mental, volitional) is limited, but rather liberated to soar to infinite heights.
+In other words, loving God with all of our being does not mean that any capacity (emotional, mental, or volitional) is limited, but rather liberated to soar to infinite heights.

 Don’t settle for a honeymoon “falling in love” with God either.
 And when the euphoria fades, don’t thinking you’re necessarily forgetting your first love.
 Perhaps, you’re falling deeper into a mature kind of love, like that of the couple who sits in the pew across from you that just celebrated their golden anniversary.